microsoft/WhatTheHack/001-IntroToKubernetes/Coach/Solution-02A.md

 This is **PATH A**.
 Use this path if your students want to understand what's involved in creating a Docker container, and understand basic docker commands.
 In this path, your students will create a Dockerfile, build and test local containers, and then push these container images to Azure Container Registry.

-*Note that for Azure Government deployments, the container registry url is \*.azurecr.us.*
+*Note that for Azure Government deployments, the container registry url suffix is `*.azurecr.us.*`

 - To create the registry from the CLI, use:
     - `az acr create -n <name of registry> -g <resource group> --sku Standard`